GospelTrust/milpitas.cc/docs/content/_posts/2022-06-17-lscc-goft-land-youth-event.md

 Let's go play goft with LSCC youth at Golfland at 5:30pm
 <!--more-->
 ## Details

-info | Decription
+We will be meeting in the Milpitas Golfland parking lot for a quick dinner before we head in for some mini golf!
+Please plan for pickup around 8pm. info | Decription
 :--- | :---
 When | Friday, 24th, 2022